g84ycm/SOTA-Austria-Activation-Zones/README.md

 # SOTA-Austria-Activation-Zones

 Collection of activation zones for all Austrian SOTA summits.
-Provided shape files can be downloaded for every individual summit, all activation zones per state as one file and all zones for Austria as one file.
+Provided files can be downloaded for every individual summit, all activation zones per state as one file and all zones for Austria as one file.

 Data/Software used for calculating all zones: